MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 1. I hope you're not getting people to write code on a whiteboard.
 It's 2019!
 2. Writing code on a strange computer, in a strange IDE while more strangers watch you is utterly nerve-wracking, possibly even debilitatingly so.
 Expect your candidates to have little of their usual problem-solving ability and remember nothing about the language they might normally write in.
 3. I hope you're not asking them to code in front of you in an unfamiliar language.
+Let them pick a language _you_ are unfamiliar with.
 4. If you choose to leave them alone to bash out some code, what will you learn about them?
 5. If you choose to get an experienced and comfortable pairer to gently guide them, what will you learn about them?
 6. How much value can you learn from a demonstrably afraid and stupid candidate mashing a keyboard for far less time than you would spend on a 1 point ticket?

 > ### My Bias and "eh"
 >
 > 1. Yikes, tech tests.
 It's probably clear I'm not a superfan.
+I've tried to phrase these questions in a way that'll make you reconsider doing it at all, or at least not do it the shitty way you do now.
 > 2. This is the place that technical people sometimes go a bit over-the-top or forget how little a tech test can *accurately* tell you.
 > 3. If you're sceptical about specific claims on a candidates CV then a generic, for-all-candidates tech test is unlikely to set your mind at ease.
 > 4. You probably still want to do *some* kind of technical test—so you're going to have to choose which trade-offs you want to make.
 > 5. Some folks have suggested that the best of both worlds is to offer candidates a choice.
-I can imagine this working but I can imagine this making it really hard to compare candidates.
-If you're only comparing candidates to an objective scoring measure this approach could well be the kindest.
+I can imagine this making it really hard to compare candidates.
+If you're only comparing candidates to an objective scoring measure (how, the tasks are so different!) &hellip; maybe?
+Ultimately I think this "offering a choice" is a cop-out: decide on which trade-offs you can live with and go for it.
 > 6. I’ve also heard some folks mention reviewing code or fixing tests instead of getting candidates to write something from scratch.
+If your codebase lets you do that then awesome!
+Do keep the same one for the entire round.
 > 7. Some folks have suggested paying candidates to work on a take-home test, as an incentive or to reduce drop-out rates.
-Eh.
-You're almost certainly just throwing money at the candidates who already had plenty of time; a few quid does not generally magic responsibilities away.
-There are also tax and legal implications for the candidates and additional admin too for multiple departments.
+No. Just, no. You're almost certainly  throwing money at the candidates who already had plenty of time and money; a few quid does not generally magic responsibilities away, so you're *adding bias* to your interview process.
+There are also tax and legal implications for the candidates and additional admin too for multiple departments in your organisation.
+Rather pay yourself to stop considering bad ideas like this.
 > 8. I don't think there are any easy answers.
+It's all about them trade-offs.

 ---